Baker County License Hearing Guide

 What It Is

-• Lower Burden of Proof Than Criminal Trial: The burden of proof at an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show that they had a reasonable suspicion to stop you and probable cause to believe you were driving under the influence.
+• Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show by a preponderance of the evidence (more likely than not) that the suspension is warranted, whereas in a criminal trial, the prosecution must prove your guilt beyond a reasonable doubt.

 How to Prepare